Evanik-KE/snl-app/README.md

 ##### The repository link is: ```https://github.com/Evanik-KE/snl-app.git```

 ## Known Bugs
-{There are no know issues with this current version as of the moment}
+{There are no known issues with this current version as of the moment}

 ## Technologies Used
  * HTML